chunghaw/mind_mate/DEMO_SCRIPT_ML_FEATURES.md

 ## 🎯 Key Demo Points to Emphasize

 ### 1. Real vs Fake AI
-**Say**: "This isn't smoke and mirrors.
-Let me show you the actual ML features being extracted."
+**Say**: "This isn't hardcoded or fake.
+The demo user has real mood logs and chat messages, and you're watching the ML pipeline process this data live."

 **Show**:
-- Browser console with ML logs
+- Browser console with real ML processing logs
-- 47+ features vs basic keyword counting
+- AWS Comprehend API calls analyzing actual messages
-- AWS Comprehend sentiment analysis
+- 49+ features extracted from real user data
-- Ensemble model predictions
+- Crisis keywords found in actual chat messages

 ### 2. Personalization
 **Say**: "The AI adapts to each user's unique patterns and personality."